 Beyond monasteries, butter lamps appear in homes.
 A single flame on a windowsill or shrine becomes part of daily rhythm.
 Morning begins with light.
 Evening ends with its fading.

 In this context, lighting is not an afterthought.
 It is a practice.
-To tend a lamp is to pause, to remember, to acknowledge both hope and impermanence.
+To tend a lamp is to pause, to remember and to acknowledge both hope and impermanence.

 Modern electric candles and LED replicas now exist, but the essence of the ritual remains rooted in care.
 The act matters more than the technology.